mfeckie/ember-fountainhead/guides/writing-guides.md

 ---

 Ember Fountainhead makes writing guides easy.
 Guides can be written with markdown and Ember components can be mixed in just like with your code descriptions.
+Any guides saved in `/guides` will be observed by Ember CLI and live reload on change.

+{{#fountainhead-alert canDismiss=false brand='info'}}
+You can save guides in any location in your app, but if they are not in `/guides` or `/app` changes will not trigger live reloads.
+{{/fountainhead-alert}}

 #### Adding Meta Data